 used in women with healthy fallopian tubes.

-- Donor eggs.
-This involves transferring an embryo from a donor to an infertile woman.
+Donor eggs.
+This is done by transferring an embryo from a donor to an infertile woman.
 The donor

 gives up all parental rights to any resulting children.
 ART using donor eggs is more